lerouzic/simuQuantGen/README.md

 Now verify which allele is coming from which parent at each locus.

 The update.fitness returns a new population object with updated fitnesses.
-If trunc.sel is set to 1, there is no selection so that the fitness of eery individual is 1.
+If trunc.sel is set to 1, there is no selection so that the fitness of every individual is 1.

 ```{r}
 update.fitness <- function(population, trunc.sel) {